Plastic Squid Lures

 Small squid lures, which we in the UK call 'muppets', are usually fished unweighted on dropper loops along with a metal jig for vertical jigging over wrecks, reefs and broken ground where cod and pollack will attack them enthusiastically.

 Mid-size plastic squid lures, particularly those that are impregnated with a fish-attracting scent oil, perform well on carolina rigs.

 The larger bulbhead plastic squid lures are usually reserved for trolling offshore, where they're fished either as surface skippers, or weighted for trolling at depth.

-Like all soft-plastic lures, they soon get beaten up after a fish or two, but they're fairly inexpensive, so having a number of them in various colours and sizes shouldn't break the bank.
+Like all soft-plastic lures, squid lures soon get beaten up after a fish or two, but they're fairly inexpensive, so having a number of them in various colours and sizes shouldn't break the bank.

-Most anglers would choose to use no more than three, together with a metal jig performing both as a lure and a sinker - like a Dexter Wedge or other metal jig.
+Most anglers would choose to use no more than three, together with a metal jig performing both as a lure and a sinker.

 Then, they'd push the hook point through the nose and continue to thread the hook through the lure until the eye of the hook was concealed inside its head.

 There, job done - but not very well...